7blink/Quick-Bookmarks/README.md

-# Quick-Bookmarks
+# Quick Bookmarks:

-Access select bookmarks from the context menu.
+This Add-on allows you quick access to select bookmarks from the context menu (right click menu).

+## How to use

+This extension includes: